 - Evaluate the information closely.
 Sometimes you may think you have the right person, but not all the details match exactly.
 Or you may be missing some details that confirm the result.

 Editor’s note: MyHeritage is a paid advertising partner of Family Tree Magazine.
 However, we endeavor to cover MyHeritage as we would any other website.
-The Family Tree editorial staff approached the author in his capacity as a subject-matter expert on MyHeritage’s search functionality; the article was not part of any paid advertising agreement between Family Tree and MyHeritage.
+The Family Tree editorial staff approached the authors in their capacity as subject-matter experts on MyHeritage’s search functionality; the article was not part of any paid advertising agreement between Family Tree and MyHeritage.